anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-function-calling/README.md

 For fine-tuning, you can start with the [fine-tuning template](../../README.md).
 This is an easy to use solution for data-scientists and ML engineers with flexibility in choice of models, hyperparameters, monitoring, etc.

-For this guide, we will use `Llama-3-8B-Instruct` as the base model for fine-tuning and we will LoRA technique.
+For this guide, we will use `Llama-3-8B-Instruct` as the base model for fine-tuning and we will use LoRA for efficient fine-tuning.

 You can follow similar steps outlined in the [template tutorial](../../README.md).
 We can first generate the config YAML we would like to use: